 Nepal and the UK celebrated bicentennial of the establishment of diplomatic relations throughout the year 2018 with a number of commemorative events and the exchange of visits.

 The British Gurkhas is an important feature of the friendship between the two countries.
 The Gurkhas’ service in the British army officially started on 24 April 1815 after the Treaty of Sugauli.
 After the independence of India, the recruitment of Gurkha Army was organized by way of the Tripartite Agreement of 1947 among Nepal, India and the UK.

 Exchange of visits has been a feature of Nepal-UK relations, starting from Prime Minister Jung Bahadur Rana’s visit to UK in 1850.
 There have been several visits from the British royals including Queen Elizabeth twice, in 1960 and 1986.
 Some of the major recent visits are mentioned below:

-- The speaker of Legislature Parliament of Nepal, Rt.
-Hon.
-Mrs. Onsari Gharti Magar led a delegation of Nepalese Parliamentarians in a visit to UK from 17 – 23 April 2016.
+- The speaker of Legislature Parliament of Nepal, Mrs. Onsari Gharti led a parliamentary delegation to the UK in April 2016.

 - Late King Mahendra (in 1960), late King Birendra (in 1980, 1995) and former King Gyanendra (in 2003) visited the UK.

 - Chiefs of Army Staff have also paid official visits to the UK.
 There has been a regular exchange of parliamentary delegations between the two countries.

 From the UK: